callumacrae/dotfiles/README.md

 ## Vagrant

 Includes a Vagrantfile for testing.
-Run `vagrant up`, and then change directory to `/vagrant` and follow the steps above.
+Run `vagrant up`, and then follow the steps above to test shit.